 Leaving the market, continue to the enormous Kahn El Umdan, or 'Pillar's Inn', an ancient caravanserai that once served the camel caravans.
 A stop is then made at the picturesque Pisan Port, which was built by Crusader seamen from Pisa, Italy.

-Your tour concludes with a photo opportunity at the summit of Mount Carmel.
-Upon arrival, take in panoramic views of your surroundings before re-boarding your coach for the return drive to the pier.
+Your tour concludes with a photo opportunity on Mount Carmel, above the Baha'i Gardens.
+Take in panoramic views of your surroundings before re-boarding your coach for the return drive to the pier.

 Among the abundance of tourist sites that relate the story of ancient Israel is the magnificent story of Caesarea Maritime.